jenny-chau/E-Commerce_API/README.md

 ## Getting Started
 1. Clone this Github repository
 2. Create a virtual environment
-3. `pip install -r requirements.txt`
+3. In the terminal, `pip install -r requirements.txt`
 4. Open MySQLWorkbench and add a connection.
 Create a database named "ecommerce_api".
 Edit line 11 of app.py with your MySQL connection username, password, and host (usually localhost)
 5. Open Postman and upload "E-Commerce API.postman_collection.json" to view all routes.
 Edit host and port if needed.
 6. Run "app.py"